-As at January 30, 2016, deferred tax assets that have not been recognized amounted to \$2,690 (January 31, 2015 - nil) relating to deductible temporary differences of \$10,065 on the marketable securities (January 31, 2015 - nil) that do not expire.
+As at February 3, 2018, deferred tax assets that have not been recognized amounted to \$442 (January 28, 2017 - 1,404) relating to deductible temporary differences of \$1,647 on the marketable securities (January 28, 2017 - 5,278) that do not expire.
+These temporary differences will result in capital losses when realized.
+As management believes it is not probable that the temporary differences will reverse in the foreseeable future, the deferred tax asset has not been recognized.